 - Depth of cut

 Afterwards, alternative plans may be formed within the identified feasible ranges to guarantee that these alternative plans are meaningful and practical.
-The final plan selected for a given part is a function of a preset goal.
+The final plan that is eventually selected for a given part number will be a function of a pre determined goal.

 With a Smart Fcatory setup, manufacturing planning is not only a matter of core operations data.
 Cost analysis to evaluate the variable and fixed costs associated with the manufacturing operations is critical to a good plan.
 The planning should also be related to making an apprasisal for the justification of possible technical and economical benefits from adopting new manufacturing technologies.

 The figure below shows the high level structure of my solution.
 Any data that was not provided by the company, I made something up for the experiment.
 The first element in the architecture is a classic scenario generator, like the ones you have in simulation models, which is built on the manufacturing system to provide qualified plans.
 The second element is a cost analyzer to identify and evaluate components of fixed and variable costs.
 The third element is an optimizer to select the optimal plan based on the prescribed criterion from the management.
 The 4th component, as illustrated in the diagram below, is the comparator which tests the optimality and assesses the validity of adopting new and advanced machining operations from an economic perspective.